myuw-web-components/myuw-launch-button/README.md

 ![Screenshot showing an example of a launch button](launch-button.png "Launch Button")

 A button that allows users to launch a widget.
+This web component is only the "Launch Full App" button in the above screenshot.

 ## Getting Started